slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ### On wealth

 <!--
+> *"Wealth is the number of things one can do without."  -- Dostoevsky*

+-- x\@auren] * the status symbol used to be a Ferrari. now it’s a fourth child.
+-- x\@lilly7862] * Most people don’t want money.
+They want relief.
+Relief from stress.
+Relief from asking parents.
+Relief from checking bank apps before buying food.
+Money is just the tool.
+Peace is the real goal.
+-- x\@naval] * Wealth is the ability to make things happen.
+-- x\@navalismhq] * Guard your time.
+Forget the money.
+-- x\@sull1vannolan] * If you have close fulfilling relationships and autonomy over your own time you’ve made it in almost every way that matters

++ The trick is not to play zero sum games.
+This is what I have been saying the whole time.
+Go create value for others and don’t worry about the returns.
+If you create more value than you consume, you are welcome in any well operating community.
+Not infinite, not always needs more, just more than you consume.  -- geohot
++ Money needs to be a journey, not a destination.
+It has no intrinsic value.
+Actually changing the world is what has value.
+Coolness has value.
+You buying the same dumb crap everyone else buys isn’t cool.  -- geohot
-- Money loves speed.
++ Money loves speed.
 Wealth loves time.
 Poverty loves indecision.
-- Wealth is the slave of the wise man and master of the fool.
++ Wealth is the slave of the wise man and master of the fool.
-- «I made my millions by brewing my own coffee at home.» -- Said no one ever.
++ «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.
-- people don’t get rich because of intelligence.
++ people don’t get rich because of intelligence.
 Most people who get rich in business are usually insanely self-disciplined.
 Self-discipline is the real metric for succes
-- Never worship money, but always avoid people who hate money.
++ Never worship money, but always avoid people who hate money.
 They hate competence.
 They have a distorted view of reality.
 They are losers.
 Never associate with losers... or you’ll become one.
 -->

 > *"To be wealthy, accumulate all those things that money can’t buy." (...)